javiermontanana/grade5theory/_ag-clefs-and-registers/clefs-and-register.md

 - C clef on the 4th line (known as tenor clef)   [picture]

-## placing middle C in all four clefs
+## placing middle C in treble, bass, alto and tenor clefs

 Now that we know what each clef stands for, we can place a given pitch on any clef.